mdabdulripon/sql-database/README.md

     - AS Keyword is used for an alias. it is giving a temporary name in a table or a column.
     ![alt text](./Images/alias.PNG)

+## SQL has Four types Relationships
+- Many to One
+- One to Many
+- Many to Many
+- One to One